Product related deaths

 Office for Product Safety and Standards

-Concerns summary The unregulated online sale of substandard lithium-ion batteries for e-bikes poses a significant fire risk, with online marketplaces currently disclaiming safety responsibility.
+Concerns summary (AI summary) The unregulated online sale of substandard lithium-ion batteries for e-bikes poses a significant fire risk, with online marketplaces currently disclaiming safety responsibility.
 This highlights the need for stronger regulations and public awareness.

 Thomas Hill